Getting started

 Install the flyte package

-uv pip install --no-cache --prerelease=allow --upgrade flyte
+pip install --pre flyte

 Create a config.yaml